 However, it’s important to understand that filing an appeal does not automatically delay your suspension or revocation.
 Your driving privileges may still be affected before the appeal hearing occurs, meaning you could be unable to drive until the court makes its ruling.
 If the court ultimately finds insufficient evidence to uphold the suspension, your license can be reinstated, but only after you have already served part of your suspension.

-Call Combs Waterkotte now at (314) 900-HELP or reach out online for a free case review.
-Our Johnson County, MO DWI defense team is ready to fight for you and build a strong case to protect your future.
+Call Combs Waterkotte now at (314) 900-HELP or contact us online for a free, no-obligation case review.
+Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Johnson County, MO.